Skip to main content

 On the Select Signing Certificate page, select Manually select a signing certificate.

-For both CA types in this guide, the HSM-backed signing certificate was enrolled and installed manually in Step 6 (so that the Futurex CNG provider could be specified).
+For both CA types in this guide, the HSM-backed signing certificate was enrolled and installed manually in Step 5: Submit, Issue, and Install the Signing Certificate so that the Futurex CNG provider could be specified.
 Do not use the wizard’s auto-enroll option — it would attempt to enroll a new key outside the INF workflow and would not use the HSM provider.
-The signing certificate is assigned in Step 9.

 Select [ Next > ].